cockroachdb/docs/v19.2/change-data-capture.md

     > INSERT INTO office_dogs VALUES (3, 'Ernie');
     ~~~

-16. Back in the terminal where you're watching the Kafka topic, the following output has appeared:
+16. Back in the terminal where you're watching the Kafka topics, the following output has appeared:

     ~~~ shell
     {"after": {"id": 3, "name": "Ernie"}}